simpleanalytics/blog/_posts/2020-05-28-practical-privacy-tips-for-your-business.md

 When adding images to your emails and not embedding those images in the emails they can look very ugly.
 More and more email services will stop displaying email trackers and thus images as well.
 The new [HEY.com](https://hey.com) service [blocks](https://www.businessinsider.com/basecamp-new-email-service-hey-gmail-2020-2?international=true&r=US&IR=T) the so-called tracking pixels.
 I guess that more will follow.

 With [Simple Analytics](https://simpleanalytics.com) we love to share weekly and monthly [email reports](https://docs.simpleanalytics.com/email-reports).
 When customers have enabled it we send them an email with all images embedded.
 No trackers or any remote images.
 No need to connect with anything outside their email client.
-Give them their privacy back that they deserve.
+Give back their privacy: they deserve it!

 <a href="https://docs.simpleanalytics.com/email-reports">
   <img loading="lazy" class="border" style="margin-top: 1rem; width: 500px;" src="/images/2020-privacy-tips/email-report.png" alt="Embedded tweet" />